PastelVG/specification/docs/shared/modifiers.md

 | `count`   | array | Number of copies [x, y, z] |
 | `spacing` | array | Offset between copies      |

+“Spacing units follow the same spatial system as your scene (typically millimeters or scene units).”

 ### Modifier Stack Order
 Modifiers are applied in an array order, top to bottom